cadolphs/aoc_2022/docs/journal.md

 not some garbage collector.
 But also with high-level ideas.
 Enums are cool.
 Traits are cool.
 The ownership model of memory management is unique and fun to play with.
 So, I'll try to use this opportunity to play around with idiomatic Rust.

+## Getting the input
+I don't like to copy-paste the input files.
+Instead, I'm using a crate (aocf) that'll get me access to my personal version of the puzzle input.
+It's based on my session cookie which I store as an environment variable in gitpod.